phoenixsite/django-latch2/docs/index.rst

 django-latch |release|
 =======================

-.. important:: **django-latch is still under development**
+.. important:: **django-latch is no longer maintained**

-    Though it may seem already suitable for deployment environments, it relies on the `latch_sdk_python <https://github.com/Telefonica/latch-sdk-python>`_,
-    which doesn't have still a stable version.
+    Telfonica halted Latch's service on Septembre 25, 2025, so this project is no longer maintained and will not receive any other update.

 Authorship
 ----------